Wisconsin Forest Landowner Grants - Contact the Peshtigo DNR Service Center @ 715-582-5000.

 USDA-NRCS (Natural Resources Conservation Service) - The NRCS offers cost share assistance to farmers and landowners through the Environmental Quality Incentives Program (EQIP).
 EQIP provides technical and financial help to landowners to implement conservation practices that protect soil and water quality.
 Manure storage, grassed waterways, barnyard runoff protection, nutrient management, and many other conservation practices are eligible for EQIP.
 In addition, EQIP also offers financial assistance for landowners to improve wildlife habitat on their property for projects such as: wildlife ponds, tree plantings, and windbreaks.
 Contact District Conservationist Jeff Maroszek @ (920) 829-5406 ext 125 for more information.

 County Cost Share Program - The county has set aside $20,000.00 per year for various county-wide cost share projects.
 A $2,500.00 maximum per project is in place to be used on lakes, stream or agriculture practices.
-Contact the Land Conservation Division to more about eligible practices & rates for this cost share.
+Contact the Land And Water Conservation Department to learn more about eligible practices & rates for this cost share.